idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 # Subtitling

 Most professional subtitling software (such as [EZTitles](https://www.eztitles.com), [Spot](https://www.spotsoftware.nl) and [WinCaps](https://broadstream.com/products/wincaps/)) is primarily available for Windows (and can only be used via a Windows VM on Linux).
 However, subtitlers working on Linux still have a a few tricks up their sleeve.

+Supported commercial-grade tools include [OOONA](https://ooona.net/ooona-tools/) (cloud) and [SubtitleNEXT](https://subtitlenext.com) (desktop).

 **Desktop subtitling editors**

+*Free tools*

 [Subtitle Edit](http://www.nikse.dk/subtitleedit/)